maxgmr/rust-maintenance-docs/updating-rustc.md

 - Make sure there's still an empty line after the end of the field!
 One time I accidentally deleted the empty line and trying to find the source of the build failure was a huge pain.

+#### Outdated toolchain issues

+If you're running a pre-versioned Rust Ubuntu release, then there's a decent chance the `cargo` installation required by `dh-cargo` will be too old.
+In this case, don't use `dh-cargo`—instead, manually download [`dh-cargo-vendored-sources`](https://git.launchpad.net/ubuntu/+source/dh-cargo/tree/dh-cargo-vendored-sources) (it's just a Perl script) and use it _without_ deb-based installations of Rust, which ensures that the Rustup snap's version will be used instead.

 ### 10. Updating `d/copyright`

 All the new `vendor/` files must be added to `d/copyright`.
 Luckily, we can use a script which uses Lintian to generate all the missing copyright stanzas: